eosnetworkfoundation/grant-framework/applications/ShuFanNFT.md

 ## Additional Information

-**How did you hear about the Grants Program?**  Twitter.
+**How did you hear about the Grants Program?**  Personal recommendation, and then consulted respectable [Ted](https://github.com/tedcahalleos).

-- **Cooperate with blockchain games**: ShuFan NFT once cooperated with wombate, who developed a NFT pledged game named [Dungeon Master](https://dungeon.wombat.app/dungeon), which increased the playability value and fun of NFT, beyond the collection value of artworks.
+- **Cooperate with blockchain games**: ShuFan NFT is now cooperating with wombate, who developed a NFT pledged game named [Dungeon Master](https://dungeon.wombat.app/dungeon), which increased the playability value and fun of NFT, beyond the collection value of artworks.
-- **Metaverse/Web3**: ShuFan NFT on ETH can be [displayed in a 3D virtual gallery](https://oncyber.io/girls-shufan), this is an exciting project that will make you feel entering the Metaverse.
+- **Metaverse/Web3**: ShuFan NFT on ETH can be [displayed in a 3D virtual gallery](https://oncyber.io/girls-shufan), this is an exciting project that will make you feel like entering the Metaverse.
 If there is a similar project on EOS, ShuFan NFT will also choose to actively cooperate.
 In addition, NFTs can also be set as avatars on EOS wallet via https://harvest.pomelo.io.
 - **Small team**.
 A small team has been formed to promote the project in a planned way, including the construction of the project [website](https://shufannft.carrd.co/), [twitter](https://twitter.com/ShuFanNFT), [telegram](https://t.me/ShuFanNFT), [discord](https://discord.gg/NkJAnGK9ZA), [instagram](https://www.instagram.com/shufannft) and other media platforms.
 - **Illustration competitions**.
 ShuFan is also participating in many international illustration competitions, once these illustrations are awarded, NFTs are expected to be first launched on EOS.